xrdocs/programmability/_tutorials/pyats-series-collecting-many-show-commands.md

 </pre></div>

 In Python, the zip() function takes iterables (can be zero or more), aggregates them in a tuple, and returns it.
 More information [here](https://www.programiz.com/python-programming/methods/built-in/zip).

+## Extract the list of show commands

+The list of IP addresses is stored in [templates/list_show.yaml](https://github.com/AntoineOrsoni/pyats-collect-show/blob/master/templates/list_show.yaml).
+Same as before, we are using `PyYAML` to create a list out of a yaml file.

+##